 7 Ways Debt Is Bad for Your Health

-But regardless of who you are—or why you owe money—science suggests that being in debt could be affecting your physical and mental health.
+Regardless of who you are, or why you owe money, science suggests that being in debt can affect your physical and mental health.
 Here are just some of the reasons to get back in the black.

-"We were a bit surprised to see these effects in people so young and otherwise healthy," says study author Elizabeth Sweet, Ph.D., now an assistant professor of anthropology at the University of Massachusetts Boston, "but it just goes to show you how salient debt is as a health issue in today's society."
+"We were a bit surprised to see these effects in people so young and otherwise healthy," study author Elizabeth Sweet, PhD, assistant professor of anthropology at the University of Massachusetts Boston, tells Health.
+"It just goes to show you how salient debt is as a health issue in today's society."